-This post has been read 6744 times!
+This news has been read 9584 times!

 MAKKAH, July 7, (Agencies): It is a scene that stirs hope — and relief — for Muslims around the world.
 One million pilgrims from across the globe amassed on Thursday in the holy city of Makkah in Saudi Arabia to perform the initial rites of the Hajj, marking the largest Islamic pilgrimage since the coronavirus pandemic upended the annual event — a key pillar of Islam.
 The pilgrims later flocked to Mina holy site to spend the day of Tarwiyah (water provision) as part of the main rituals of the religious journey of Hajj.
 Going to Mina and spending a day there comes in the context of the confirmed practices of the Prophet Muhammad (PBUH), the kingdom’s state-owned news agency, SPA, reported.

 Pilgrims are supposed to throng the mountain of Arafa, where they must remain from sunrise to sunset, in the most significant ritual of pilgrimage, it added.
 The Hajj is a once-in-a-lifetime duty for all Muslims physically and financially able to make the journey, which takes the faithful along a path traversed by the Prophet Muhammad (PBUH) some 1,400 years ago.
 Pilgrims spend five days carrying out a set of rituals intended to bring them closer to God.
 That includes praying around the cube-shaped Ka’aba, the holiest shrine in Islam.
 At the center of the Grand Mosque’s courtyard on Thursday, thousands of unmasked pilgrims circled the Ka’aba.
 The crowds, visibly thinner than usual, moved counter-clockwise around the granite building in a blur, their hearts tilting toward the structure meant to symbolize the oneness of God in Islam.